PurdueROV-Archive/Cerulean-BattleStation/README.md

  - **ROVThruster**: Top thruster view
  - **ROVTitle**: Title text with battlestation style
 - **Others**:
- - There are some others small ones, but they have to do with some Qt build things.
-Nothing that we will editing
+ - There are some other small ones, but they have to do with some Qt build things (nothing that we will be editing).

 **SDL/**: Contains SDL libraries for Windows and OS X